The Caring Network

-If you would like to make a request, or if you think someone you know in the church community may need assistance, please contact Erin Aguayo, Caring Network Coordinator, using this form.
+If you would like to make a request, or if you think someone you know in the church community may need assistance, please contact Alona Tate and Paula Gills, Caring Network Co-Coordinators, using this form.
 Don’t hesitate to reach out, even if you’re not sure whether it’s something the Caring Network can help with.

 Please note that specific requests made at least two weeks in advance are most likely to receive volunteer support.
 That said, we COMPLETELY understand that life happens, and we are always happy to try to help with more last-minute requests!

 - Caring Network works closely with UCM’s Lay Pastoral Care team to make sure that both logistical and emotional needs are being met.
 The UCM Care Fund is also available throughout the year, as an additional resource for those in need of specific financial assistance.
 You are encouraged to reach out to either, both, or all!